FrancartJ/iOAM-IPv6-LinuxKernel/README.md

 make ARCH=x86 modules -j5
 ```

 Then you can install it on your host machine or make the step to be able to install it on a VM.
+There is a easy way to test the implementation [https://github.com/CiscoDevNet/iOAM/tree/master/scripts/vpp_sandbox/example/linux].

 # Using the implementation: